-This feedback form should look familiar.
+This user feedback form should look familiar.
 Most apps and websites have one.

 It’s actually a very costly way to collect feedback: it creates a ton of urgent, manual work.

 What should you do instead?
-Let your users vote on feedback.
+Let your users submit and vote on feedback.

 This switch will save you time and money, help you make better product decisions, and your users will love it.

 At best, a spreadsheet is maintained to keep track of how many people ask for specific features.
-At worst, one person is responsible for remembering “a lot of people have mentioned this bug recently.”
+At worst, someone has to remember that “a lot of people have mentioned this bug recently.”

-Responding to every piece of feedback isn’t feasible.
+Responding to every piece of feedback isn’t realistic.
 There’s too much.
-Companies optimize this process by sending canned responses.

 This message is clearly automated.
-The user’s left wondering “Did anybody read my feedback?
+The user is left wondering, “Did anybody read my feedback?
 Are they going to build my feature?”
-Who knows. 😕
+Who knows.

 How demoralizing.
 Why would they ever want to give feedback again?

 If people don’t feel like you care about what they have to say, they’ll stop caring about you.
-This hurts the strength of your brand, which can have devastating impact on growth.
+This hurts the strength of your brand, which can negatively impact growth.

-Don’t get me wrong — live chat is a great, lightweight way to communicate with your users.
-It‘s just a costly medium to use for feedback.
+Live chat is a great, lightweight way to communicate with your users.
+It‘s just a costly medium for collecting user feedback.

 Live chat is essentially the same flow as the feedback form.
-It still generates tons of urgent, manual work for your support team.
+It still generates tons of time-sensitive, manual work for your support team.

-If you associate each vote with a user id, you know exactly who is voting.
+If you use a tool like Canny, you can associate each vote with a user id, so you know exactly who is voting.
 In other words, you know exactly which users want which features.

 Keep users in the loop

-Great customer service sets you apart from your competition and boosts word-of-mouth growth.
+Direct, meaningful interaction with users sets you apart from your competition.
+It boosts word-of-mouth growth.